Sometimes democracy fails us. Sometimes you pick a good leader, and they have a strong start. Then, slowly, their own nature gets the better of them.

 4 Circumstances why Requeening a Hive is Good

 Maintain Strong Populations

 As you know, the queen only mates once in her life, but she does so with multiple drones.
-Sometimes it takes more than one mating flight to get her to the point where she feels she’s ready to settle down.
+Sometimes it takes more than one mating flight to get her to the point where she’s ready to settle down.
 These mating flights provide a lifetime supply of sperm.

 If you are in the business of honey production, you definitely need more foragers.